lvm/m5k/README.md

  * cat / read: Reads a sample or a buffer.
  * run / repeat: Runs a line.
  * reload: Reloads the samplelist and bufferlist.
+ * load: Loads a soundpack
+ * unload: Unloads a soundpack.

 Also, it's possible to ask for help by running a command with a question mark, that'd be: `help?`, `play?`, etc.